DaltonFox/Gold-Runner/README.md

 [youtubelink]

 - Requires pygame to be installed.
-Uses arrow keys and the 'z' and 'x' key for controlls.
+Uses arrow keys and the 'z' and 'x' key for controls.

+Thank you Nathaniel Craiglow for your work on the original project.